drshahizan/software-engineering/project/project/sec02/alpha/readme.md

 - Highlight any specific tools, technologies, or frameworks employed during the project.

 #### Approach
-- Agile Development: Adopt an Agile approach to enable iterative and inremental development, ensuring flexibility and adaptability to changing requirements.
+- Agile Development: Adopt an Agile approach to enable iterative and incremental development, ensuring flexibility and adaptability to changing requirements.
 - Collaborative Development: Emphasizes collaboration and communication among team members, stakeholders, and users throughout the project lifecycle.

 #### Methodology
 - Scrum: Implement the Scrum framework, which consists of time-boxed iterations called sprints, daily stand-up meetings, sprint planning, and sprint reviews.
-This promotes regular feedback, transparency and continuous improvement.
+This promotes regular feedback, transparency, and continuous improvement.

 #### Software Development Life Cycle (SDLC)
 <img src="https://github.com/drshahizan/software-engineering/blob/main/project/project/sec02/alpha/agile.png" alt=""/></a>
 - Agile SDLC: Employ an Agile software development life cycle model that aligns with the iterative and incremental development approach.
-This includes stages such as requirements gathering, design, development, testing, deployment and maintenance,  with continuous feedback and improvement.
+This includes stages such as requirements gathering, design, development, testing, deployment, and maintenance,  with continuous feedback and improvement.

 #### Tools, Technologies, and Frameworks
 - Version Control: Use GitHub for version control to track changes, collaborate with team members, and manage code repositories.